Don't let connectivity issues limit your students.

 Course Review services to help you ensure that your online courses meet quality and accessibility standards

 We can help you bring online learning to life by developing engaging, pedagogically sound courses and programs.

 Specialized services to ensure a smooth and well-organized transition to deeper adoption and student engagement.

 Research with university students shows that students succeed better with the appropriate “nudges.”
 Students of all levels found feedback given in visual dashboards and timely communication useful to help them improve performance in individual courses and across their program.

 With today’s classroom technologies, academic institutions have the potential to capture a tremendous amount of data.
-With Blackboard Intelligence Analytics for Learn administrators, instructional designers, and faculty are able to utilise this data, turning it into actionable information that enables them to improve learning outcomes.
+With Blackboard Intelligence Analytics for Learn, administrators, instructional designers, and faculty are able to utilize this data, turning it into actionable information that enables them to improve learning outcomes.

 Updating technology is a time-consuming, complex task.
 Problems during a transition to updated or new technology can lead to lack of adoption and difficulty during subsequent change management, which creates an ongoing problem with unhappy users and constant change requests.

 For academic institutions, ensuring that their courses are accessible to all students has become both a legal and a moral imperative.
 Because of this, institutions are increasingly designing their e-learning courses with inclusivity in mind.

 When an institution decides to adopt learning technology, it does so with bespoke eLearning goals in mind.
 Improved academic outcomes, increased student retention and an expanded online learning program are just some of the goals an institution may want to achieve.

 As online programs grow and understanding of student needs increases, institutions need to provide both content and tools for learners with varying needs.
 Learn how to create an inclusive learning environment.